codyngpriest/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 7. First add
 This is a script that inserts a new row in the table first_table (database hbtn_0c_0) in your MySQL server.

+8. Count 89
+This is a script that displays the number of records with id = 89 in the table first_table of the database hbtn_0c_0 in your MySQL server.